 HE DEALT WITH CRIME ALL BY HIMSELF

-It’s much too easy to remember “Death Wish” as a one-dimensional film where Charles Bronson puts his character and fortitude on display and nothing else.
-Watching it again today and you might be surprised at the wonderful job by Bronson and especially the work by director Michael Winner to make this an actually intelligent film.
+It’s much too easy to stereotype “Death Wish” as a one-dimensional film where Charles Bronson puts his character and fortitude on display and nothing else.
+That’s an incorrect recollection or you’re just mouthing the cant of liberal critics who believe no one should ever fight back.
+Watching “Death Wish” again today might find you surprised at the wonderful job by Bronson and especially the work by director Michael Winner to make this an actually intelligent film.

-Further, each component (before the killing of Bronson’s wife; on a business trip after; and then the vigilante stage) contributes to make a whole and elevates “Death Wish.”
-Some films’ reputation is made on just one component and in “Death Wish” some might expect only one.
-You’ll get them all here.
+Further, each “act” of the film – from before the killing of Bronson’s wife; to his business trip after; and then on to the vigilante stage, climax and denouement — contributes to make a whole and elevates “Death Wish.”
+Some films’ reputation is made on just one component and in “Death Wish” some might expect only one or be remembered for it.
+Not with “Death Wish” You’ll get a real film to remember.
 Forget the four sequels, but if you must choose one then pick “Death Wish II” (it’s the least objectionable).

 “Death Wish” is the story of a family destroyed by violence when three men break into their apartment and attack the wife and daughter and the aftermath when the husband becomes a vigilante.
 The wife is killed and the daughter so traumatized she ultimately needs to be institutionalized.
 A nice twist closes up the story.

 Bronson is “Paul Kersey,” a mild-mannered engineer.
 Bronson is shown first with his wife, played by Hope Lange, on vacation in Hawaii.
-They return home to New York City and after a day of shopping with their daughter, the two are attacked by three men (including Jeff Goldblum as “Freak #1” in his first movie).
+They return home to New York City and after a day of shopping with their daughter, the two are attacked by three men (look close … Jeff Goldblum is “Freak #1” in his first movie).
 Lange is killed in the vicious attack, which will make you squirm in your seat.

-Bronson and his son-in-law, “Jack Toby” played by Steven Keats, then have to move forward: Bronson with his wife’s funeral and Keats dealing with his traumatized wife.
+Bronson and his son-in-law, “Jack Toby” played with weak-kneed, whiny perfection by Steven Keats, then have to move forward: Bronson with his wife’s funeral and Keats dealing with his traumatized wife.

 The next component for Bronson is a trip to Arizona on business.
 He needs to get away from New York and Tucson is just the place.
 He meets Stuart Margolin, who plays developer “Aimes Jainchill.”
 While Margolin is in the development business and works with Bronson on a project, he’s also an avid gun sportsman.
 Margolin gets Bronson to come to his gun club and engages in a wonderfully acted discussion about gun control and guns in society.
 The two actors do a great job here and much of it rings true in the gun debates of today.

 Upon his return to New York, Bronson finds that Margolin’s going away present is a revolver.
 However, Bronson doesn’t immediately go out and begin hunting muggers.
-Winner and the writers wisely spend time showing the quickening evolution of Bronson into a vigilante.
+Winner and the writers wisely spend time showing the quickening but not quick evolution of Bronson into a vigilante.

 Bronson shows his ability to project depth into a role as his character starts by carrying a roll of coins in a sock and first uses it as weapon to foil a mugging.
 He immediately gets sick when he gets home, but soon finds himself carrying the gun and the first mugger is dead.